Table of Contents

 Increased sales opportunities

-With Amazon Direct Fulfillment, you can leverage your entire catalog without having to rely on Amazon’s capacity to stock all of your products.
+With Amazon Direct Fulfilment, you can leverage your entire catalogueueue without having to rely on Amazon’s capacity to stock all of your products.
 This gives you a wider SKU range to sell, and subsequently the opportunity to increase your sales.

 Lower risk of stockouts

-Using Amazon Direct Fulfillment, you won’t spend time and resources moving your inventory from your own warehouse or storage facility to an Amazon fulfillment center or distribution center.
+Using Amazon Direct Fulfilment, you won’t spend time and resources moving your inventory from your own warehouse or storage facility to an Amazon fulfilment centre or distribution centre.

 Reducing in-transit time lowers the chance that you’ll experience stockouts that could eventually harm your product’s ranking in Amazon searches.